Miika Takkula: Career

 After his retirement as a player, Takkula started to work in HJK Helsinki organisation in 2008.
 He started in an after-school day care arranged by the club.
 He worked with youth teams, as a youth coach and as an academy coach, and additionally in other positions in the club.
 In 2013, he was named the coaching director of the club's youth sector.
 In 2018–2019, he spent eight months in Australia working in a local academy of AC Milan.

 In July 2019, Takkula returned to Finland and was named the sporting director of HJK first team in Veikkausliiga.
 During his four-year spell in HJK, the club won three Finnish Championship titles in a row and qualified to the group stages of European competitions in three consecutive seasons.

 In the middle of the 2023 season, it was announced that Takkula departed HJK and was named the sporting director of fellow Veikkausliiga side Ilves.
 Takkula had worked in different roles in HJK for a total of 15 years before his departure.
 At the end of the 2024 season, the Ilves first team built by Takkula, finished as the Veikkausliiga runners-up, falling two points short to KuPS.

+In December 2025, Takkula was named the head of scouting and recruitment of Allsvenskan club AIK.